Ahuti Prasad

 Ahuti Prasad (born Adusumilli Janardhan Vara Prasad; 2 January 1958 – 4 January 2015) was an Indian actor who worked in Telugu film industry.
 He was renowned for the wide variety of roles he played, including father-figure, comedian, and antagonist.
 Prasad appeared in over 150 films in his career spanning nearly three decades.
-He got his moniker "Ahuti" after playing the antagonist in the film Ahuti (1988).
+He got his moniker "Ahuti" after playing the antagonist in the film Aahuthi (1988).
 He is a recipient of two Nandi Awards.

 Early life and family

 Ahuti Prasad was born on 2 January 1958 as Adusumilli Janardhan Vara Prasad to A. Ranga Rao and Hymavathi.
 Originally from Koduru of Krishna District near Mudinepally, his family migrated to Raichur in Karnataka when he was a child.
 He became interested in acting during his college days and sought a career as an actor.
 However, his parents were firmly against him pursuing a career in acting - he therefore completed his bachelor's degree before taking their permission to join a film institute.
 After completing his education, Prasad moved to Hyderabad and joined the Film Institute of veteran director V. Madhusudhana Rao.
 Devadas Kanakala was the principal of the institute during this time, while Ramjagan and the late Achyuth were his classmates there.

 Prasad married Vijaya Nirmala with whom he had two sons - Karthik and Bharani.